Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: Introduction

 \end{itemize}

 The remainder of this paper is organized as follows.
 In Section 2, we provide background knowledge of smart contracts and Ethereum.
 In Section 3, we introduce the methodology to conduct the literature reviews and the survey.
-After that, we present the answers to the three research questions in Sections 4-6, respectively.
-We discuss key threats to validity in Section 7 and review related work in Section 8.
-Finally, we conclude the whole study and summarise future work in Section 9.
+After that, we present the answers to the two research questions in Sections 4 and 5, respectively.
+In Section 6, we highlight key threats to validity.
+We discuss what should be done in the future to improve the Ethereum ecosystem in Section 7 and review related work in Section 8.
+Finally, we conclude the whole study in Section 9.